 The Cons of Open Comb Safety Razors

 There Will Be Blood.
-So we promised a couple of different cons, but we lied: there's only one real "con" to open comb razors, and it's that they will cut you up like you did something wrong.
+So we promised a couple of different cons, but we lied: there’s only one real “con” to open comb razors, and it’s that they will cut you up like you did something wrong.
 Seriously—nicks and weepers galore.
-Your first couple of times you use an open comb, the chances of you getting a pretty impressive bleeder are really, really high.
+Your first couple of times you use an open comb, the chances of you getting a pretty impressive bleeder are really, really high, and that’s why we never recommend them to guys who are just getting started with wet shaving (and why we recommend these “starter” safety razors instead).

 And, not only are you very likely to get nicked—you’re likely to get nicked deep.
 For real—the nicks you get with a mild safety razor are irritating, but the nicks you get with an open comb razor (or any more aggressive razor, for that matter) actually hurt.
 It’s not a reason for avoid them; after you get the hang of open comb safety razors, you can get a very close shave and not experience any nicks or cuts—but for many men, there IS a transition period, and that transition period includes some cuts.